arup-banerjee/ngx-draggable-widget/README.md

 </div>
 ```

-In order to include the relevant files, you will need to import the `NgGridModule` to your app and add them to the `@NgModule` imports.
+In order to include the relevant files, you will need to import the `NgDraggableWidgetModule` to your app and add them to the `@NgModule` imports.
 This can be achieved by adding:

 ```typescript
 import { NgDraggableWidgetModule } from 'ngx-draggable-widget';